|

 Official Records of the Union and Confederate Armies.

-Reading: Six Armies in Tennessee:
+Recommended Reading: Six Armies in Tennessee:

 The Chickamauga and Chattanooga

 Campaigns (Great Campaigns of the Civil War).
-Description: When Vicksburg fell to Union forces under General Grant in July 1863, the balance turned against
+Description: When Vicksburg fell to Union forces under General

-the Confederacy in the trans-Appalachian theater.
-The Federal success along the river opened the way for advances into central
+the river opened the way for advances into central and eastern Tennessee, which culminated

-and then a struggle for Chattanooga.
 Chickamauga is usually counted as a Confederate victory, albeit a costly one.
-That battle—indeed
+That battle—indeed the

-the entire campaign—is marked by muddle and blunders occasionally relieved by strokes of brilliant generalship and high
+entire campaign—is marked by muddle and blunders occasionally relieved by strokes of brilliant generalship and high

 courage.
-The campaign ended significant Confederate presence in Tennessee and left the Union
+The campaign ended significant Confederate presence in Tennessee and left the Union poised to advance upon Atlanta

-brink of defeat in the western theater.
+and the Confederacy on the brink of defeat in the western theater.

-Reading: Portals to Hell: Military
+Recommended Reading: Portals to

-Prisons of the Civil War.
-Description:
+Hell: Military Prisons of the Civil War.
+Description: The military prisons

-struggle between the Union and the Confederacy, using their own words and observations as
+the Union and the Confederacy, using their own words and observations as they endured a true

-they endured a true “hell on earth.”
-Drawing on scores of previously unpublished firsthand accounts, Portals to
+Drawing on scores of previously unpublished firsthand accounts, Portals to Hell presents the prisoners’

-Hell presents the prisoners’ experiences in great detail and from an impartial perspective.
-The first comprehensive
+experiences in great detail and from an impartial perspective.
+The first comprehensive study of all major prisons of both

-study of all major prisons of both the North and the South, this chronicle analyzes the many complexities of the relationships
+the North and the South, this chronicle analyzes the many complexities of the relationships among prisoners, guards, commandants,

-among prisoners, guards, commandants, and government leaders.
+and government leaders.
 It is available in paperback and hardcover.

 |